trilitech/tezos-developer-docs/src/pages/tutorials/build-your-first-app/index.md

 ## What are we going to build?

-In this tutorial, we will build a dapp interface that interacts with the LB contract to swap tokens, add liquidity and remove it.
-The dapp will handle different actions:
+In this tutorial, we will build a app interface that interacts with the LB contract to swap tokens, add liquidity and remove it.
+The app will handle different actions:

 - Displaying users' information like their XTZ, tzBTC, and SIRS balance and update them after each transaction
 - Connecting and disconnecting the users' wallet